pseudomuto/protoc-gen-doc/README.md

 (https://github.com/estan/protoc-gen-doc/wiki/Custom-Templates).
 If you just want to customize the look of the HTML output, put your CSS in `stylesheet.css` next to the output file and it will be picked up.

-## Writing Documentation

-Use `/** */` or `///` comments to document your files.
-Comments for enumerations and messages go before the message/enumeration definition.
-Comments for fields, enum values and extensions can go either before or after the field/value/extension definition.
-If a documentation comment begins with `@exclude`, the message, enum, enum value, field or extension will be excluded from the generated documentation.

 ## Output Example